Pacific Raceways

-Pacific Raceways is a mixed-use road racing and drag racing facility near Kent, Washington.
-The race track was constructed in 1959 and opened in 1960.
-The track was originally named Kent Pacific Raceways, then became known as Seattle International Raceways in 1969.
+Pacific Raceways is a mixed-use road racing and drag racing facility that is right near Kent, Washington, United States.
+The race track was constructed in 1959 and it opened the year after in 1960.
+The track was originally named Kent Pacific Raceways, then it became known as Seattle International Raceways in 1969.
 After the landowner regained control of the track in 2002, the name reverted to Pacific Raceways.